 - Fanny Staley Hodges was baptised 2nd February 1859.
 She never married and was living in Wellington in Somerset when she died on November 12th 1927 aged 68 years.

-On the death of George Hodges, ownership of his property was transferred to his Trustees, his four surviving daughters, Sarah Ann Hodges, Fanny Staley Hodges, Emma Jane Hodges and Laura Evelyn Balls and one of his two surviving sons, Austin Edgar Hodges.
+When George died he was the owner of four of the houses in Gloucester Road, five houses in Pullins Green and two houses in Raglan Castle (Upper Bath Road).
+Ownership of his property was transferred to his Trustees, his four surviving daughters, Sarah Ann Hodges, Fanny Staley Hodges, Emma Jane Hodges and Laura Evelyn Balls and one of his two surviving sons, Austin Edgar Hodges.
 George excluded his second son, James Albert Hodges who lived in Pullins Green and worked as a builder and wheelwright.

 Over the years, these Trustees gradually died off and new ones were appointed to ensure that the Estate was managed properly.
 The first trustee, Emma Jane Fry (nee Hodges), died on 14th January 1925.
 This was followed in quick succession by Sarah Anne Hodges who died 18th July 1925 and Laura Evelyn Balls who died 5th December 1925.
 Fanny Staley Hodges was appointed as her executrix and when she died 9th November 1927, Gladys Evelyn Balls, the daughter of Laura Evelyn Balls and Percy J. W. Balls, watchmaker and hairdresser, was appointed as executrix.

-Austin Edgar Hodges died 1st November 1945.
-He had moved to Walton on Thames where he had been a dairyman.
-On his death, he appointed his son, Geoffrey Stephen Hodges, as executor.
-Geoffrey Stephen Hodges and John Hodges were appointed as trustees on 25th March 1947.
+Following Austin Edgar Hodges death in 1945 his son, Geoffrey Stephen Hodges and John Hodges (known as Jack and the son of George’s son John Hodges) were made trustees on 25th March 1947.
 Geoffrey Stephen Hodges died 8th October 1953.
 He had been living in Weybridge, Surrey.
-At that time: George Hodges’s estate comprised:

 In 1961 the trustees were Gladys Evelyn Balls and Bridget McKearney.
 Bridget, a school teacher spinster, was appointed to replace John Hodges who died on 11th February 1961.
 We do not know the relationship between John and Bridget.
-At that time, George Hodges’s estate comprised number 8 Gloucester Road occupied by Percy Hand and three houses in Pullins Green occupied by Messrs Ord, Biddle and Baylis.
+At that time, George Hodges’s estate comprised number 8 Gloucester Road and three houses in Pullins Green.

 Gladys Balls died 31st August 1969.
 Kathleen Mary Jones, a married woman of Cowhill was appointed as trustee.
 At that time only No.8 Gloucester Road and an unspecified house at Pullins Green remained in the estate.